Gluten Free Guide to Fast Food & Fast Casual Chains

 Five Guys

-They do not have gluten free buns, but you can load up a burger in a bowl with all the fixings you desire.
-And just like In-N-Out, their friers are for their gluten free fries only.
-And I must say, while I think In-N-Out has an oddly addictive simple burger, Five Guys is the clear winner for fries!
-But, if you love going crazy with burger toppings, Five Guys is going to be the winner here as well!
+Five Guys does not have gluten free buns, but you can load up a burger in a bowl with all the fixings you desire.
+The finished product is always massive, like the size of a Chipotle burrito bowl.
+And just like In-N-Out, their fryers are for their gluten free fries only, and I must say, Five Guys fries are some of the best from any chain!

 Red Robin

-I have heard from multiple sources that not only do they have a gluten free bun, but also a dedicated frier for fries and most locations will take extra precautions to limit cross contamination if you inform them.
+I have heard from multiple sources that not only does Red Robin have a good gluten free bun, but also a dedicated fryer for fries and most locations will take extra precautions to limit cross-contamination if you inform them.
 Red Robin is also a step up from regular fast food, so a good pitstop for when you’re not in a rush and can unwind a bit.

 Chipotle